 Other posts about Barcelona you have to check out:

-Let’s do a self-guided walking tour of Barcelona: This post includes an itinerary for a walking tour in Barcelona you can simply do by yourself.
-There is also an interactive map you can download and display on your phone so you know where you are at any moment.
+- self-guided walking tour of Barcelona: This post includes an itinerary for a walking tour in Barcelona you can simply do by yourself!

-Mount Tibidabo, the perfect one-day trip from Barcelona: If you still have not been to Mount Tibidabo, you should definitely go!
+- Mount Tibidabo, Barcelona’s best viewpoint: If you still have not been to Mount Tibidabo, you should definitely go!
 The views of Barcelona are incredible up there and it is also home to Europe’s oldest amusement park.
-You can find more information in this blog post.

-Barcelona bucket list with 20 fun activities: Don’t run out of things to do in Barcelona with this amazing bucket list.
-This list includes mind-blowing museums, Gaudí buildings, walking tours, the best bars and restaurants, and even more!
+- Barcelona bucket list with 20 fun activities: Don’t run out of things to do in Barcelona with this amazing bucket list.

-12 Things you can do in Barcelona at night!
+- 12 Things you can do in Barcelona at night!
 Explore Barcelona’s nightlife!
 This blog post is full of ideas about what to do in Barcelona in the evening.
-Apart from going out, what else can you do in Barcelona at night with friends, alone or with your loved one?

 Don’t skip a free walking tour in Barcelona: